PHOTO GALLERY | 'Skills my dad taught me': Ditko father-son duo teaming up for art exhibit

 JOHNSTOWN, Pa. – Patrick Ditko’s partnership with his father, Pat, dates back to his teenage years, when he worked at his dad’s architecture office.
 To this day, roughly 40 years later, the pair continue to collaborate and create.

-Throughout the decades, they've journeyed down similar but different artistic paths, and at the end of the month, they're taking their creations and individual talents to Bottle Works for their "Concentric" art exhibit.
+Throughout the decades, they’ve journeyed down similar but distinct artistic paths, and at the end of the month, they’re taking their creations and their individual talents to Bottle Works for their “Concentric” art exhibit.

-He and his father, Pat, 88, share a first name, as does his older brother, Steve, and their famous uncle, late Johnstown native and comics legend Steve Ditko – the co-creator of Spider-Man, and the man behind Dr. Strange, Mr. A, The Question and many others.
+He and his father, Pat, 88, share a first name, as do Patrick’s older brother, Steve, and their famous uncle, late Johnstown native and comics legend Steve Ditko – the co-creator of Spider-Man, and the man behind Dr. Strange, Mr. A, The Question and many others.

 “In a way, it’s a dual retrospective,” Patrick Ditko said.